JetBrains/Qodana/topics/about-license-audit.md

 [![official project](https://jb.gg/badges/official-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-Qodana License Audit is designed to help software projects avoid problems with incompatible third-party licenses.
+---Qodana License Audit is designed to help software projects avoid problems with incompatible third-party licenses.
 More than 1600 licenses are detected.
 Users can create their own include and ignore lists as well as other overrides of the default detector’s logic.

 ## Supported package managers
 list 1-15

+PHP Composer, npm, pip (requirements.txt or setup.py is required), pipenv, poetry, yarn are already supported.

+## Supported inspections

+Read [License Audit Output Formats](license-audit-output.md) to find information about all inspections and possible ways to resolve reported problems.

 ## Try it now